How to select an OB/GYN or Midwife in Houston

 Reasons for looking for a new OB/GYN or Midwife:

 - Recently relocated to Houston and need to find a practitioner.
-New city means new physician!
-Many of our international and out of state clients stop by Motherhood Center the day after they arrive to Houston for a maternity consultation in hopes to secure a great care provider.
+A new city means new physician!
+Many of our international and out-of-state clients stop by Motherhood Center the day after they arrive in Houston for a maternity consultation in hopes to secure a great care provider.